Creating a simple, but friendly learning platform

 Lernly was imagined as a fresh alternative to platforms like Skillshare and Udemy, one that prioritizes not just the quality of content, but also the flow of the learning experience itself.
 The platform focuses on creative and tech fields like illustration, animation, programming, and UI design, with each course broken down into bite-sized lessons that mix video and written material.

-Problem
+The Problem

 The challenge was to make the experience smooth, engaging, and easy to follow — especially for users who might binge several lessons in one sitting.

-Goal
+The Goal

 The goal was to create a high-fidelity digital prototype that would simulate the final product’s feel, focusing on interaction design, UI components, typography, and overall visual quality of the course screen.
 I also added interactivity to help stakeholders and users visualize what using Lernly might actually be like.